FireHead90544/DilonKaShooter/README.md

 - Left Mouse Click ---> Shoots Bullets
 - Alt + F4         ---> Closes the Games

+#### Android

+While On Main Menu Press **Fire** button to start the game.

+- Controller       ---> Moves Player
+- Fire Button.     ---> Shoots Bullets

 ### WebGL v1 Released

 - The WebGL version of the 1st release has been out.
 - You Can Try It Here
       - https://firehead90544.github.io/DilonKaShooter/

+### Android Build v1 Released

+- The Android version of the 1st release has been out.
+- You Can Try It Here
+      - <a href ="https://github.com/FireHead90544/DilonKaShooter/releases/tag/v1.0.1/">v1.0 for Android is available for download from here.</a>

 <p>Some rights reserved. </p>